Gramercy Park Hotel: History

 By the late 1990s the hotel's ratings began to decline, as Weissberg's health began to fail.
 His sons fought for control and, after a series of family tragedies, the hotel was subleased in 2002 to Steven Greenberg, the founder of the Roxy nightclub.
 A bar was added to the roof but the restaurant closed.
 It began to attract a younger clientele and the prices began to increase rapidly.
 Following Weissberg's death in 2003 Gramercy Park Hotel was sold to Ian Schrager and Aby Rosen, who renovated the hotel in collaboration with artist Julian Schnabel.
 Schnabel designed the interiors, many fixtures and furniture pieces throughout the hotel.
 In 2010, Schrager sold his interest in the hotel to Rosen.
 The Rose Bar anchored the hotel, along with the Jade Bar and rooftop Gramercy Terrace restaurant.
 It was also home to Danny Meyer's Maialino, which served Italian cuisine.
-On April 23, 2014, conservationist Mark Shand, the brother of Camilla, Duchess of Cornwall, slipped and fell outside the Rose Bar, suffering a serious head injury and later that night died at the nearby Bellevue Hospital.
+On April 23, 2014, conservationist Mark Shand, the brother of Queen Camilla, slipped and fell outside the Rose Bar, suffering a serious head injury and later that night died at the nearby Bellevue Hospital.

 The hotel exhibited paintings by noted artists, including Jean-Michel Basquiat, Damien Hirst, Richard Prince, Julian Schnabel, Cy Twombly and Andy Warhol.

 The hotel ceased operations in March 2020 as a result of the COVID-19 pandemic.
 It was announced in December 2020 that Rosen's hotel business faced eviction from the structure, because RFR was $900,000 behind on ground lease payments to Solil Management (the estate of developer Sol Goldman), which owns the land underneath.
 Rosen had been leasing the property for $5.3 million per year.
 In April 2021, Solil moved to terminate Rosen's lease and collect $79.5 million in back payments, but a state judge ruled that October that Rosen did not have to pay back that amount.
 Rosen's lease was finally terminated in June 2022, and all of the hotel's furnishings were auctioned off shortly thereafter.

 MCR Hotels acquired the lease to the hotel in 2023, with plans to reopen the hotel in 2025.
 After a dispute arose within the Goldman family in 2024, Rosen attempted to take back control of the hotel, claiming that a stay of execution should be placed, reversing the termination of his lease.